access-analyzer

 root_account_stage: root

-delegated_administrator_account_name: core-mgt
+delegated_administrator_account_name: core-security

 accessanalyzer_service_principal: "access-analyzer.amazonaws.com"